harald25/ansible-role_install-nsclient/README.md

 Requirements
 ------------

-The file server that will store the central config and scripts must be placed in a group named 'nsclient-fileserver' The nagios server must be placed in a group named 'monitoring-servers'
+The file server that will store the central config and scripts must be placed in a group named 'nsclient_fileserver' The nagios server must be placed in a group named 'monitoring_servers'

 Role Variables
 --------------